 I am motivated and inspired by the community's support for The Panida Theater.
 I join the Panida team bringing my extensive and training with nonprofit organizations, the arts and business.
 I am passionate about the role that arts play in the community in education, tourism and economics.

 Almost 20 years of community volunteer experiences in Southern California and Hope, an extensive career in senior administrative roles in major corporations and law firms, and a penchant for doing things thoroughly and with excellence.

 A life dedicated to serving communities in 4 states with a great commitment to the arts.
 Most recently Carol serves as the Chair of the Sandpoint Arts Commission and on the Advisory Board of POAC.
 She’s a former college faculty member and served in sales and consulting in the medical technology area.

-Our Vice Chair and Facilities Committee Chair, more than 20 years of community service volunteer work in N. Idaho and Seattle, and retired from large telecommunication corporations.
+Our Treasurer and Facilities Committee Chair, more than 20 years of community service volunteer work in N. Idaho and Seattle, and retired from large telecommunication corporations.

 Writer of 132 grants for the Panida in the last 4 years, a tireless devotion to the restoration of the Panida, and a former Agent to NYC photographers.

 A recent MBA graduate in Marketing, a 20+ year career in the U.S. Army and current U.S. Forest Service staff person, and knowledgeable and passionate about social media and marketing strategies.

 The Theatre Arts Director and Instructor at the Music Conservatory of Sandpoint, co-founded and operated the “front end” of a Sonoma restaurant, and a native of Sandpoint performing and learning on the Panida stage.

 One of the 3 “Mothers” who spearheaded the purchase of the Panida for the community in 1985, a continuous volunteer at the Panida, and currently the Bookmobile Driver and Public Services Coordinator at the East Bonner County Library.